modernetraining/moderne-migration-practice/Workshop.md

 mod run $WORKSPACE --recipe io.moderne.java.spring.boot4.UpgradeSpringBoot_4_0

 # Apply the suggested changes to all projects
-mod git apply . --last-recipe-run
+mod git apply $WORKSPACE --last-recipe-run

 # Build the projects to see if they compile
 $WORKSHOP/build.sh